 Once you find people who fit your job description, you’ll want to think of the job’s legal side.
 Consider factors such as compensation and benefits as people will ask about these during interviews and base their hiring decisions on them.

-The minimum wage varies according to sector and can be anywhere from 40,000 to 400,000 shillings.
+The minimum wage varies according to sector and can be anywhere from 40,000 to 400,000 shillings per month.
 Your benefits package should also include required time off, including sick days and national holidays.
 You can make your position sound even more appealing with benefits beyond what the law requires.

 In conjunction with your cultural understanding of the country, your recruitment plan will help you find the right talent for your international expansion.